 What is Agile: An Agile Methodology Guide

 Companies need software competency so that they can deliver a great digital experience to their users, and the Agile process model is one of the best ways to do that.
 Nowadays, most technologies used by organizations practice Agile and its methodology for the process of software development.
-This blog talks in detail about Agile and Agile architecture so that you can learn about the basics and consider implementing it in your company.
+This blog talks in detail about Agile and Agile architecture so that you can learn about the basics and consider implementing them in your company.
 The topics that we will discuss in this blog are listed below:

 What is Agile?